POV-Ray/povray/README.md

 'official' (i.e. supported) binaries is Microsoft Windows.
 These may be obtained via http://www.povray.org/download/.
 We do intend to provide Mac OS X binaries shortly, but these will be console-mode only (based on the unix build).

+Official Windows binaries of selected development versions are made availabe at https://github.com/POV-Ray/povray/projects on a semi-irregular basis.

 Building POV-Ray
 --------------------------------------